Conte: 'Impossible' for Son to return for Tottenham before World Cup

-Son Heung-min has no chance of making his Tottenham return before the World Cup after suffering a fracture around his left eye, head coach Antonio Conte has declared.
+His Tottenham manager Antonio Conte declared Son has no chance of playing for the Premier League side before Qatar 2022.

-The South Korea forward suffered the injury in Spurs' Champions League win over Marseille on Tuesday, leaving him requiring surgery and throwing his hopes of appearing in Qatar into doubt.
+The South Korea forward suffered the injury in Spurs' Champions League win over Marseille, leaving him requiring surgery and throwing his hopes of appearing in Qatar into doubt.

-Tottenham has endured something of an injury crisis of late, with Dejan Kulusevski, Richarlison, and Cristian Romero all sitting out recent matches, leaving Conte short of options with three games remaining before the World Cup.
+Tottenham have endured something of an injury crisis of late with Dejan Kulusevski, Richarlison and Cristian Romero all sitting out recent matches, leaving Conte short of options with three games remaining before the World Cup.

 "Lucas Moura is up and down with a problem in his tendon.
 It's not easy, but we are trying to face the situation in the best possible way."